danielhocevar/BigDataBowl2023/README.md

 Our formulas directory contains a pdf containing the formulas we applied to develop our CPP model in addition to our OPLE/DPLE Survival Analysis Metric.

+###Figures

+Our Figures directory contains all images used in our Kaggle submission for the 2023 NFL Big Data Bowl.